LeverForChange/competition-scoring-pipeline/README.md

 Example command: `python trainingPipeline.py /path/to/model.joblib`

 You may want to re-train the model for a number of reasons - adding new fields, changing parameters, tweaking the NLP approach, or simply because new proposals/cleaned/refactored data have been entered into Torque.
 This pipeline will build the pipeline needed for predicting intelligent scores for LFC competitions.

+# Using from other python code

+Look at `./trainingPipeline.py` and `./scoringPipeline.py` to see how they build up a torque instance and call into the module.